Simple Primal Chocolate Custard

 Just in time for Valentine’s I’m going to pass along the simple dessert that makes me shiver inside it is so good.
-(And sneak into the fridge after hours if there are any leftovers) A simple primal chocolate custard.
+(And sneak into the fridge after hours if there are any leftovers).
+It’s a simple primal chocolate custard.

 These chocolate custards are filled with the decadent richness of egg yolks, cream, honey, a pinch of sea salt, and chocolate…that’s it.
 Really.